googleapis/sdk-platform-java/hermetic_build/DEVELOPMENT.md

 The unit tests of the hermetic build scripts are contained in several scripts, corresponding to a specific component.
 Every unit test script ends with `unit_tests.py`.
-To avoid them specifying them individually, we can use the following command:
+To avoid specifying them individually, we can use the following command:

 ```shell
 python -m unittest discover -s hermetic_build -p "*unit_tests.py"